1.7 Simple Deductive Proof

 2. Three Methods of Proof

-We use a simple example: Let X be the name of a city.
+We use a simple example to demonstrate three kinds of proof.
+Let $X$ be the name of a city.

 1. Deductive Proof

-Proof: Assume X is a Greek city.
+Proof: Assume that $X$ is a Greek city.
 Greece is part of Europe.
-Therefore, X is a European city.
+Therefore, $X$ is a European city.

 2. Proof by Counterexample

-Used to establish that a statement is not true.
+We use a counterexample to establish that a statement is not true in general.

 Proof: Select Rome.
 It is a European city but not in Greece.
-Hence the statement is false.
+Hence the statement is not true in general.

 3. Proof by Contradiction